Total Exposure Health Vision Statements

 - AIHA's Public Policy Agenda embodies three core elements of change, addressing 15 of the country’s most important worker health and safety challenges.

 - Protect Yourself from Noise Induced Hearing Loss since it has an impact on every level of our lives: in the workplace, among our family and friends, and at leisure.

 - Indoor Air Quality has received a great deal of attention in recent years.
 Although most of the concern originally focused on the workplace, more people are looking for answers to health and comfort problems occurring in their homes.

-- AIHA Releases its First-Ever Biennial State of AIHA Research Report (Feb '19) The report is an analysis of the trends and issues affecting the field of industrial hygiene and occupational health, including the changing workplace landscape, big data, total worker exposure and exposure banding.
+- AIHA Releases its First-Ever Biennial State of AIHA Research Report (Feb '19) The report is an analysis of the trends and issues affecting the field of occupational health and safety, including the changing workplace landscape, big data, total worker exposure and exposure banding.

 - AIHA Issues Its First Public Policy Agenda (Jan '19) Covering the years 2019 through 2020, this plan focuses attention on 15 of the nation’s most important worker health and safety issues.

 - Content Portfolio Advisory Group (CPAG) helps advance AIHA’s mission and values by providing input and advice to the AIHA Board and staff regarding the content AIHA provides to members and other stakeholders.
 Content may include documents, articles, white papers, fact sheets, publications and more.
 Here you can find information on how you can contribute to the development and advocacy of AIHA content.
 To see current initiatives, please visit the Total Exposure Health dashboard.

 - Indoor Environmental Quality Committee provides a forum for exchanging ideas and information about indoor environmental quality and to participate in the development and analysis of related technological and regulatory issues.